 PACE offers help at home, at community centers and at local PACE offices.
 This can cut costs for anyone struggling to pay for medical services like at-home nursing care.

 Are there any other programs that can help me save money?

 Yes, there are a few other options for those who qualify.
 A few of these include special programs for people living in US territories like Guam or Puerto Rico, supplemental social security income for seniors with a low monthly income and the Insure Kids program which offers low-cost and free health care to children.

-There may be additional local resources available as well depending on where you live, but these are some of the most common ways to get some help with health care costs for those using Medicare.
+There may be additional local resources available as well depending on where you live, but these are some of the most common ways to obtain Medicare financial assistance.